chen-xin-94/Seminar-Current-Topics-in-Deep-Neural-Networks/README.md

 ## Implementation of Autoencoders

 Different kinds of autoencoders are trained on th MNIST dataset.
-The code and training results are given in the file"Autoencoder.ipynb".
+The code and training results are given in the file "Autoencoder.ipynb".